pujoheadsoft/mockcat/README.md

 ### Migrating from handwritten stubs
 If you already write tiny handmade stubs:
-1. Replace the stub body with `createMockFn`.
+1. Replace the stub body with `mock`.
 2. Inline expectation in the test (keep the original type signature).
 3. Add verification only where it increases confidence (don’t verify everything by habit).